Is Public Transport Free in Berlin?

 Offline Options

-- Ticket Machines: Ticket machines are available at U-Bahn and S-Bahn stations, as well as tram stops.
-These machines accept cash, debit cards, and credit cards.
-They provide instructions in multiple languages to guide you through the process.
+- Ticket Machines: These are available at U-Bahn and S-Bahn trackside stations and in most of the tram stops.
+These machines are capable of accepting cash, debit cards and credit cards.
+They also give directions in several languages to assist the user in carrying out the process.

 Online Options